Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Ghee and Dairy Intolerance

 Our immune system’s job is to target foreign proteins such as viruses and bacteria.
 It will also attack the proteins in food and those in our own body (auto-immune disorders).
 But it will not attack fat.
-So even highly dairy-intolerant people (such as myself) can consume ghee liberally and have no arthritis, gas, bloating or immune antibodies (see my Consult for Leaky Gut testing caused by antibodies and food stress).
+So even highly dairy-intolerant people (such as myself) can consume ghee liberally and have no arthritis, gas, bloating or immune antibodies.

 Benefits of Coconut Oil

-• Humans have eaten coconuts from the beginning of time.
+• Humans have eaten coconuts for an exceptionally long time.
 We rarely have immune or allergy problems with it.
-The meat, the fat, the water…. it’s all good!
+Coconuts are a FRUIT, not a nut!

 • Like ghee, coconut oil tolerates cooking heat better than butter, olive oil or other fruit or seed oils.